PokemonAutomation/Microcontroller/Wiki/Software/Beginner-Windows-ArduinoLeonardo.md

 This is the third step in the process towards automation!
 Below you will find information on how to setup and use the hardware you bought in **PART 2**.

+> As a reminder: the Switch Lite does not output video feedback.
+It will not work for programs requiring video feedback.

 ## Step 1:  Install WinAVR

 Download and install [WinAVR](https://sourceforge.net/projects/winavr/files/).